dfoderick/tape-recorder/README.md

 Tape Recorder can conceviably record the execution of any application that is built upon the Bitcoin opcode primitives.
 Since Bitcoin is Turing complete any application could be built on Bitcoin and once executed the tape recording can be stored onchain.
 Not once.
 Each and every time it gets executed.

 In general, major use cases for Tape Recorder would be centered around performance contracts.
-Whenever you are subject to specific performance, bound by a perforance contract to perform specific duties, you can attest to your performance by recording the activity.
+Whenever you are subject to specific performance, bound by a performance contract to perform specific duties, you can attest to your performance by recording the activity.
 It could be specific performance required under an employment contract or any private contract.

 Not all contracts are explicit.
-And users may wish to caputre other computations and activities even when not bound by a contract.
+And users may wish to capture other computations and activities even when not bound by a contract.

 Script attestations promote transparency.